nzev-0/user_behavior_sales_analysis/README.md

 - **Programming Language**: Python
 - **Data Analysis**: pandas, numpy
-- **Visualization**: matplotlib, seaborn
 - **Database & Query**: SQL
+- **Busioness Analysis**: Excel
 - **Business Intelligence**: Power BI
 - **Version Control**: Git & GitHub

+## 5. The project follows a structured analysis pipeline:
+	1. Data acquisition and local storage
+	2. Data cleaning and preprocessing using pandas
+	3. Exploratory Data Analysis (EDA) in Jupyter notebooks
+	4. User-level behavior and sales aggregation using SQL
+	5. Export of aggregated results to CSV and Excel
+	6. Business-oriented analysis in Excel
+	7. Dashboard creation and visualization using Power BI
+	8. Summary of insights and interpretation

-## 5. Excel Analysis (Business Interpretation)
+## 6. Excel Analysis (Business Interpretation)

-The aggregated user segment results were exported to Excel for business-oriented analysis and interpretation.
+Aggregated user-level results were exported to Excel for business-focused analysis.

 In Excel, the following analyses were performed:
-- Comparison of user distribution across segments
+	•	User distribution across different user segments
-- Revenue contribution analysis by user segment
+	•	Revenue contribution by user segment
-- Identification of high-value user impact

-Key insight:
+	•	Comparison of user activity and purchasing outcomes

+A key observation from the Excel analysis is that:
-High-value users represent a relatively small proportion of total users but contribute a disproportionately large share of total revenue, indicating a typical Pareto-like distribution.
+	•	High-value users represent a smaller portion of the total user base
+	•	However, they contribute a disproportionately large share of total revenue

-## 6. Analysis Pipeline

-1. Data acquisition and storage
-2. Data cleaning and preprocessing
-3. Exploratory Data Analysis (EDA)
-4. User behavior analysis using SQL
-5. Sales metrics analysis
-6. Excel-based business interpretation
-7. Visualization and dashboard creation (Power BI)
-8. Insight summary and business interpretation
+This result reflects a typical uneven value distribution often observed in e-commerce platforms.

+## 7. Power BI Dashboard

+The final analysis results are presented using an interactive Power BI dashboard built on aggregated user-level data.

+The dashboard includes the following visualizations:
+	•	User Count by Segment: distribution of users across value segments
+	•	Total Revenue by User Segment: comparison of revenue contribution
+	•	User Activity vs Purchase Behavior: scatter plot showing the relationship between total user events and purchase count, colored by user segment

+These visualizations help connect user activity intensity with purchasing outcomes and highlight behavioral differences across user segments.

+A preview of the dashboard is shown below:The complete interactive report is available in the repository as a .pbix file.

 ## Notes

-This project is continuously updated as part of an ongoing learning process.
+This project is part of an ongoing learning process.
-Some analysis steps and structures may be refined over time.
+Some analysis steps and structure may be refined or extended as skills and understanding improve.